 Step 3) Start massaging the salt into the meat, ensuring that the salt stays on the meat.
 Do one steak after another on the same plate to utilize the salt entirely.

-A little variance you might want to try is to massage a dash of garlic powder into the steak before you tenderize it with salt.
+A little variance you might want to try is to massage a dash of garlic powder into the steak before you place it on salt.
 Just a pinch and the garlic flavor will incorporate into the meat.

 I know that you are asking yourself, that doing so, will make you steak over-salty.
 Your friends are thinking the same thing.
 How the heck is tenderizing a steak with so much salt going to work.
 Let us explain.

-But used as a tenderizer for the steak, when applied and removed accordingly, the juices and salt will create a brine.
-This brine will reabsorb into the meat and break down the proteins and amino acids in the meat.
+But used as a tenderizer for the meat, when applied and removed accordingly, the juices and salt will create a brine.
+This brine will reabsorb into the meat and break down the proteins and amino acids.

 The coarser grains of the kosher salt are the agents in charge of the muscle, protein breakdown.
 The smaller granules in table salt won’t do an efficient job of breaking the meat down.